DEV-learn-co-curriculum/swift-array-readme/README.md

 var list = ["Bread", "Butter", "Cheese", "Lettuce", "Tomatoes"]
 ```

 In this case, you are creating a variable with the `var` keyword called 'list'.
-Swift can infer that `[String]` is the correct type for the `list` variable, based on it's content.
+Swift can infer that `[String]` is the correct type for the `list` variable, based on its content.

 Type the above into a Playground and if you option click the `list` variable you can see Swift's guess.